FJCRPV/Text-Mining---Natural-Language-Processing/README.md

 # Text Mining / Natural Language Processing

-Projects developed in light of the course.
+Project developed in light of the course.